druce/druce.github.io/_posts/2020-10-12-hyperparameter-tuning-with-xgboost-ray-tune-hyperopt-and-optuna.md

 Raw CV RMSE 18321 (STD 2479)
 ```

-- We can swap HyperOpt for Optuna as simply as:
+- We can swap out Hyperopt for Optuna as simply as:

   ```python
   algo = OptunaSearch()